SubhojeetSarkar045/Atliq_Mart_Supply_Chain_Analysis/README.md

 ## 🧠 Problem Statement

-> “How efficiently is AtliQ Mart managing its supply chain — are orders being delivered on time, in full, and as per customer expectations?”
+> “How efficiently is AtliQ Mart managing its supply chain, are orders being delivered on time, in full, and as per customer expectations?”

 The key challenge is to measure and monitor: